By: Grace Hancock

 You may have heard that the rate of car accidents has gone up in 2020, or you may yourself be a frequent driver who has witnessed more accidents and risky behaviors on the road in the past year.
 Why has this happened?

 The National Highway Traffic Safety Administration (the NHTSA) is an agency of the U.S. federal government and is part of the Department of Transportation.
 It is the job of the NHTSA’s to reduce deaths, injuries and economic losses from motor vehicle crashes through the enforcement of vehicle performance standards and partnerships with state and local governments.
 Two reports recently published by the NHTSA, reveal how changes in driver’s behaviors which have occurred since the start of the pandemic in March of 2020 have impacted motor vehicle crashes and fatalities.
+Additionally, in a report by the National Safety Council, preliminary data shows that 42,060 people are estimated to have died in motor vehicle crashes in 2020.
+That marks an 8% increase over 2019 in a year where people drove significantly less frequently because of the pandemic.

 Fewer cars on the road